-There’s a big debate going on at the moment on a Facebook group I belong to about what people think of ‘hypnobirthing’.
-But to be asked what do you think of ‘hypnobirthing’ is like being asked what do you think of the ‘hoover’, when actually you are being asked about a vacuum cleaner.
+It’s important to appreciate that when people ask the question “what is hypnobirthing?”, it is like being asked “what is a hoover?”, when actually the question is most likely related to a vacuum cleaner.
 There are 1,000’s of vacuum cleaners, most of which are not made by Hoover.
 Yes they all clean your floor but in different ways and we each prefer one type over another.

 Why is this so important?
 Because you can’t compare chocolate and roast beef if you are expecting them to be the same.
 The programmes that use hypnosis are not all the same.
 By ‘not all the same’ I mean different, not to be confused with inferior vs better.

-The name has become generic simply because the first course that became well known for using hypnosis was called HypnoBirthing (in my personal opinion I believe should be the only ones with the right to use the term ‘hypnobirthing’ but that’s a whole other debate).
+The name has become generic simply because the first course that became well known for using hypnosis was called HypnoBirthing.

 Why does it matter?
 Because pretty much everyone I know who cares about birth uses the term ‘informed choice’.
 If women think they are always getting the same thing when they choose ‘hypnobirthing’ they are most definitely not making an ‘informed choice’.